agupta231/cs1102_assignment1/README.md

-# CS1102 Assignment 1
+# CS1102 Assignment

-My and Tina King's code for the first project in CS1102
+Code for all of the projects given to us in CS1102